 Super-entertaining silent edition of the oft-told tale.
 The good news is that Robin Hood, directed by Allan Dawn (Sands of Iwo Jima and The River’s Edge), compares favorably to the excellent 1938 movie with Errol Flynn, and it is infinitely superior to the Disney versions (live-action and animated), and the 1990s movie, with Kevin Costner (I haven’t seen the Russell Crowe movie yet).

-This lavish production — one the most expensive films of the silent era — is different from other versions in one important aspect: it tells the story from the very beginning.
+This lavish production, one the most expensive films of the silent era, is different from other versions in one aspect: it tells the story from the very beginning.

 Robin Hood opens with a happy and joyful England under the reign of fair-minded Richard the Lion-Hearted (a slim Wallace Beery, The Champ).
 Our hero is just one of many knights serving the crown.
 You get to see Hood’s evolution from timid aristocrat to fearless avenger.
 The first half does a great job establishing the characters and relationships.
 The second half is mostly composed of swordfights, but the elaborate action set-pieces are exciting because you were given time to develop feelings for the characters.

-The incredible sets are by Anton Grot (The Private Lives of Elizabeth and Essex), William Cameron Menzies (Gone with the Wind) and Lloyd Wright (legendary architect Frank Lloyd Wright’s son).
-Future film director Mitchell Leisen (Easy Living and Hold Back the Dawn) designed the costumes.
+As I said before, this is an expensive production.
+The incredible sets are by Anton Grot (The Private Lives of Elizabeth and Essex), William Cameron Menzies (For Whom the Bell Tolls) and Lloyd Wright (architect Frank Lloyd Wright’s son).
+Future film director Mitchell Leisen (Easy Living, Hold Back the Dawn, etc.) designed the costumes.